TeamCaterpillar/Cafepillar/README.md

 **Day/Night Cycle**

 The implementation of the Day/Night cycle involved placing a timer at the very top that scaled to however long we wanted the day to be, and making sure it started at 6am and would display and end of day screen once it hit 6pm.
 In addition, I implemented the next day and skip day buttons to navigate through all the cycles.
+An attempt at changing the lighting as the day progressed was made, but unfortunately couldn't be finished in time to be implemented.
 ![ss](https://github.com/TeamCaterpillar/Cafepillar/blob/9f04f4fc2c944e51e219049d4157fb1a5f8a2b50/Cafepillar_Game/screenshots/Screenshot%202024-12-14%20at%2012.30.19%E2%80%AFAM.png)
 **Recipe Book**